Tennessee inmate says he hurt badly during lethal injection without deactivating defibrillator

 The legal fight over Black's defibrillator

 In mid-July, a trial court judge agreed with Black’s attorneys that officials must have the defibrillator deactivated to avert the risk that it could cause unnecessary pain and prolong the execution.
-But the state Supreme Court intervened Thursday to overturn that decision, saying the other judge lacked authority to order the change.
+But Tennessee's Supreme Court overturned that decision Thursday, saying the other judge lacked authority to order the change.

 The state disputed that the lethal injection would cause Black’s defibrillator to shock him and said he wouldn’t feel them regardless.